BlueSpaceTeam/2048-react/README.md

 ## Todo

 - [x] The page on the desktop computer is not displayed completely.
-- [ ] Add some sound effects.
 - [x] Save progress in real time.
 - [x] Add version for 6-time click on logo in page Game.
+- [ ] Add some sound effects.
-- [ ] After refreshing the game page, it wouldn't back to page Home by pressing the btn home(code: "navigate(-1)").
+- [ ] After refreshing the game page, it wouldn't back to page Home by pressing the btn home(code: `"navigate(-1)"`).
 Because it lost the brower history.
-If used code: "navigate('/')", history will push two same pages which provides a bad experience while pressing browser Btn Back.
+If used code: `"navigate('/')"`, history will push two same pages which provides a bad experience while pressing browser Btn `Back`.

 ## Maintainers